 The cost depends on a number of factors.
 Of course, a single person is going to cost less than adding a spouse and multiple children.
 Also, rates in certain states, such as Ohio, will tend to be cheaper than other states such as New Jersey or New York.
-If it is a group-sponsored plan, than the percentage of the premium paid by the employer will have a tremendous impact on your cost.
+If you are covered through a group-sponsored plan, than the percentage of the premium paid by the employer will have a tremendous impact on your cost.

-If you already have an existing independent health insurance policy, juvenile premiums should not be that high.
-Usually, the monthly cost will be between $25 and $100 per month per person, assuming there are no major health issues present.
+If you already have an existing independent health insurance policy, juvenile premiums are usually not expensive.
+Usually, the monthly cost is between $25 and $100 per month per person.
 However, adding a spouse can be more expensive since the husband or wife will be much older than the children.
-Also, the likelihood of a major health condition is higher, so the risk of denial of coverage is a possibility.
-Online coverage is always available.
+Also, the likelihood of a major health condition is higher, so the risk of submitting a major claim to the carrier is a larger possibility.
+Online kids medical coverage is always available.

 Can A Dependent Buy His/Her Own Medical Insurance?

 Yes, they can.
 In certain situations, it may be cost-effective by limiting the potential maximum out-of-pocket expenses.
 For example, if a serious (and perhaps chronic) medical condition is present, and the deductible will easily be met, placing a young person on their own policy will keep the premiums, deductibles and coinsurance low.
 The savings could easily be thousands of dollars.

 The federal tax subsidy and its impact on the premium must be considered.
 When included on a parent’s policy, a larger instant tax credit may be available.
 However, a larger deductible may also be necessary to keep the rate affordable.
 We review each scenario with you, so you can easily determine the best option.